Invest in Storage Units

 Understanding Net Operating Income (NOI)

-To compute NOI, use the formula:
+To compute NOI, use this formula:

 NOI = Gross Income - Operating Expenses